tonyc/coding_test/README.md

 The goal of this coding exercise is to learn how you work and develop as a software engineer.

 In this exercise, you will be making HTTP requests to parse JSON.
 You may use any gems you like.
-Things to consider would be code organization, modularity, and also possibly testing.
+Things to consider could include code organization, modularity, and testing.

 In this repository, you will find a file, `api.rb`, which has a URL.
 Build upon this file to make an HTTP request to the URL and parse the response body.